15 Aug ADOS-2 (The Autism Diagnostic Observation Schedule – Second Edition)

 It’s important to recognize the signs of ASD in young children because they can often go unnoticed until later stages of development.
 This is why it’s crucial to identify the symptoms early on.
 One way to do this is through screening tools such as the Autism Diagnostic Observation Scale (ADOS).

-Autism Spectrum Disorder (ASD) is a neurodevelopmental condition characterized by deficits in reciprocal social interaction and communication along with repetitive behaviors and restricted interests.
-Individuals with ASD often have difficulty interpreting nonverbal cues and understanding complex concepts.
-In addition, they tend to engage in stereotyped patterns of behavior, such as hand flapping or rocking back and forth.
+Autism Spectrum Disorder (ASD) is a neurodevelopmental condition that manifests as deficits in reciprocal social interaction and communication, coupled with repetitive behaviors and restricted interests.
+Individuals with ASD frequently face challenges in interpreting nonverbal cues and comprehending complex concepts.
+Moreover, they often exhibit stereotyped patterns of behavior, such as hand flapping or rocking back and forth.

 Symptoms vary among people with ASD.
 However, some general indicators of ASD include difficulties with social interaction, language, and communication; unusual sensory responses; and repetitive behaviors.
 These symptoms appear early in childhood and persist throughout adulthood.